-- 2.1.1: The Future Land Use Map shall identify Future Land Use categories, summarized in Table 2.2 and further described in Appendix A, that establish permitted land uses and maximum densities and intensities. - 2.1.2: All Future Land Use category boundaries on the Future Land Use Map coinciding with and delineated by man-made or natural features are precise lines. - 2.1.3 Hillsborough County and the Planning Commission will develop the needs/capacity analysis of land required to accommodate the projected population through the planning horizon using a professional acceptable methodology. - 2.1.4: Though conceptual, all plan amendments must be consistent with and further the intent of the concept plan, which advocates focused clusters of growth connected by corridors that efficiently move goods and people between each of the activity centers. - 2.1.5: All plan amendments and rezoning staff reports shall contain a section that explains how said report is consistent with, and furthers the intent of, the Future of Hillsborough Comprehensive Plan.
+- 2.1.1: The Future Land Use Map shall identify Future Land Use categories, summarized in Table 2.2 and further described in Appendix A, that establish permitted land uses and maximum densities and intensities. - 2.1.2: All Future Land Use category boundaries on the Future Land Use Map coinciding with and delineated by man-made or natural features are precise lines. - 2.1.3: Hillsborough County and the Planning Commission will develop the needs/capacity analysis of land required to accommodate the projected population through the planning horizon using a professional acceptable methodology.